cogment/cogment-tutorial-rps/README.md

-# Cogment "Rock Paper Scissors" (RPS) tutorial
+# Cogment Tutorials

 [Cogment](https://cogment.ai) is an innovative open source AI platform designed to leverage the advent of AI to benefit humankind through human-AI collaboration developed by [AI Redefined](https://ai-r.com).
 Cogment enables AI researchers and engineers to build, train and operate AI agents in simulated or real environments shared with humans.
 For the full user documentation visit <https://docs.cogment.ai>

+This repository includes sources for the different core Cogment tutorials.

+## "Rock Paper Scissors" (RPS) tutorial

-This repository includes the sources of the different steps of the Cogment RPS tutorial, detailed instructions are available at [docs.cogment.ai](https://docs.cogment.ai/cogment/tutorial/introduction/).
+The RPS tutorial uses the simple game "Rock Paper Scissors" as the context for creating a simple Cogment application from scratch.
+Detailed instructions are available at [docs.cogment.ai](https://docs.cogment.ai/cogment/tutorial/introduction/).

-## The steps

 - [Step 1: Bootstrap the RPS project and define observation & action space data structures](./1-bootstrap-and-data-structures)
 - [Step 2: Implement a first actor and environment](./2-random-player)